ieiARMCommunity/lightbar_sdk_aosp/README.md

     Select green LED color, value is from "0" to "100"
     - Input argument 5: blue_brightness with int type
     Select blue LED color, value is from "0" to "100"

+Example: setting 2nd light-bar and LED1-1 as blue light with 100% brightness, user can calling API as follows:

+    setLightBarUserLED("2", "1", "blue", "100");

+#### clearLightBarLED
+An useful API which can clear all USER-LED status to "turn off" status.

+Prototype:

+    clearLightBarLED(JNIEnv *env, jobject thiz)

+#### setLightBarBreathMode
+Force two light-bar into breath mode with one time period, if developer wants to running breath mode infinity, please create a service with thread first, and calling this api in a loop of thread.

+Prototype:

+    setLightBarBreathMode(JNIEnv *env, jobject thiz, jstring specific_color)

+    - Input argument 1: specific_color with string type
+    a string prototype with color name as follows support list: “red”, “green”, “blue”, “yellow”, “cyan”, “magenta”, “white”, default color is blue

+#### setLightBarWaveMode
+Force two light-bar into wave mode with one time period, if developer wants to running wave mode infinity, please create a service with thread first, and calling this api in a loop of thread.

+Prototype:

+    setLightBarWaveMode(JNIEnv *env, jobject thiz, jstring specific_color)

+    - Input argument 1: specific_color with string type
+    a string prototype with color name as follows support list: “red”, “green”, “blue”, “yellow”, “cyan”, “magenta”, “white”, default color is blue